Get 50% Discount Offer 26 Days

 Step 3: Install Maven

-Now that Java is installed, it’s time to install Apache Maven.
+Now that you have installed Java, it’s time to install Apache Maven.
 Run the following command to install Maven:

 sudo apt install maven